legislation

 Contact for further information about Animal Law nationwide are:

-As recent as June 2003, the Minnesota State Bar Association (MSBA) created an Animal Law Committee.
+In June 2003, the Minnesota State Bar Association (MSBA) created an Animal Law Committee.
 In June 2004, the MSBA granted the Animal Law Committee section status, making it an integral part of the association.
-In October 2004, the American Bar Association also created an Animal Law Committee as part of the Tort Trial and Insurance Practice (TIPS) Section.

 Three types of law